Differentially Private Adaptation of Diffusion Models via Noisy Aggregated Embeddings: Background and Related Work

 \subsection{Differential Privacy}

 In this work, we adopt differential privacy (DP) \cite{dwork2006calibrating, dwork2006differential} as our privacy framework.
 Over the past decade, DP has become the gold standard for privacy protection in both research and industry.
-It measures the stability of a randomized algorithm concerning changes in an input instance, thereby quantifying the extent to which an adversary can infer the existence of a specific input based on the algorithm's output.
+It measures the stability of a randomized algorithm with respect to changes in an input instance, thereby quantifying the extent to which an adversary can infer the existence of a specific input based on the algorithm's output.

 \begin{definition}[(Approximate) Differential Privacy] For $\varepsilon, \delta \geq 0$, a randomized mechanism $\mcal{M}: \mcal{X}^n \ra \mcal{Y}$ satisfies $(\varepsilon, \delta)$-DP if for all \emph{neighboring} datasets $\mcal{D}, \mcal{D}' \in \mcal{X}^{n}$ which differ in a single record (i.e., $\lV \mcal{D} - \mcal{D}' \rV_{\msf{H}} \leq 1$ where $\lV \cdot \rV_\msf{H}$ is the Hamming distance) and all measurable $\mcal{S}$ in the range of $\mcal{M}$, we have that